KerfuffleV2/gguf-tools/README.md

 end up with a vocab-only model that just has the metadata.
 This could be used for future Frankenstein-ing or training a model with that vocab/metadata as the base.

+### `gguf-tensor-to-image`

+Saves a tensor or tensors from a GGUF file as a greyscale image.
+The result is less interesting than I had hoped, perhaps postprocessing will help.
+The script can deal with `F32`, `F16` and `Q8_0` tensors and includes a tiny `Q8_0` quantization/dequantization implementation

 ## Disclaimer

 These scripts are experimental and likely not very well tested.
 They may or may not work.
 Use at your own risk.